The Theory of Forms

 In addition, Socrates argues that a part of the soul will get the truest pleasure when it gets what is proper to it.
-When the appetitive or spirited parts of the soul dominate, the knowledge in the part with reason does not directed action.
+When the appetitive or spirited parts of the soul dominate, the knowledge in the part with reason does not direct action.
 In this case, the appetitive or spirited parts of the soul direct action to objects that do not provide the truest pleasures.

 "Let us confidently assert that those desires of even the profit-loving and honor-loving parts of the soul, which follow knowledge and reason (ἐπιστήμῃ καὶ λόγῳ) and pursue with their help those pleasures which intelligence (φρόνιμον) prescribes, will attain the truest pleasures possible for them, since they are following the truth.
-These pleasures are their own, if that which is best for each thing may be said to be fully its own.
+These pleasures are their own, if that which is best for each thing may be said to be fully its own (οἰκειότατον).
 So if the whole soul (ψυχῆς) follows the wisdom-loving part (φιλοσόφῳ) and there is no internal dissension, then each part will be able to fulfill its own task and be just in other respects, and also each will reap its own pleasures, the best and the truest as far as possible" (Republic IX.586d-587a).

 2. Why shouldn't the rulers shirk their duty to spend more time in the love of wisdom?

 The answer to this question is not completely clear, but it may be that it is rational for the rulers to think that taking their turns in ruling over the city will maximize the time they spend in the love of wisdom and hence maximize the satisfaction they take in life on earth in the body.
-It is not rational for them to shirk their duty to rule.
+In this case, it is not rational for them to shirk their duty to rule.
 If they did not take their turns in ruling the city, they would increase the probability of spending less time in the love of wisdom and hence increase the probability of being less happy.